maxharlow/newsagent/README.md

 Deploying
 ---------

 Firstly you'll need to clone this repository.
-You will also need [Docker] (https://www.docker.com/products/docker-engine) and [Docker Machine] (https://www.docker.com/products/docker-machine).
+You will also need [Docker](https://github.com/docker/docker) and [Docker Machine](https://github.com/docker/machine).

 Next we need to create configuration files based on existing example files.
 The first is for the Runner component which is responsible for each agent running periodically and sending emails when differences are detected.
 To do this first copy the example file:

     $ cp runner/config.example.json runner/config.json

-Then edit the `runner/config.json` file, and set the `email` portion -- this should be in [Nodemailer format] (https://github.com/nodemailer/nodemailer-wellknown/blob/master/README.md).
-You can use Gmail or other services but the easiest choice is to get a free account at an email delivery service such as [Mailgun] (http://www.mailgun.com/).
+Then edit the `runner/config.json` file, and set the `email` portion -- this should be in [Nodemailer format](https://github.com/nodemailer/nodemailer-wellknown/blob/master/README.md).
+You can use Gmail or other services but the easiest choice is to get a free account at an email delivery service such as [Mailgun](https://www.mailgun.com/).

 The second configuration file is for the Registry, which creates and manages the agents.
 Copy the example file for this: